jonnor/machinehearing/europython2021/presentation.md

 Audacity open source audio editor
 Supports "label tracks"

+Select an area in time
+Hit Ctrl B to add a label
+T for true.
+Event of interst
+N for no. Other events
+Can also mark other sounds.
+Can be useful for error analysis

+Can be exported as a text file
+Can be read easily with Pandas, as shown in this example code

 "How to Label Audio for Deep Learning in 4 Simple Steps" Miguel Pinto, TowardsDataScience.com https://towardsdatascience.com/how-to-label-audio-for-deep-learning-in-4-simple-steps-6a2c33b343e6